andysun2015/OPCUA-Adapter-For-Multiple-Opcua-Server/README.md

 ## Use Greengrass OPC\-UA to Interact with your OPC\-UA Server<a name="opcua-interact"></a>

-1. Prepare your Lambda function
+1. Prepare your Lambda function and relocate the config foler.

    Get the code for an OPC\-UA adapter Lambda function from GitHub: